 Hosting: How is the hosted data managed?
-If the service provider works with a data centre, what is the vendor’s track record?
+If the service provider works with a data center, what is the vendor's track record?

 Security: What are the specific security technologies that have been put in place by the provider?
 How are data backups managed and where are they stored?
 How is encryption used?